Today's Articles

 Building a Memorial to Frederick Douglass:

-He bequeathed Cedar Hill to her in Frederick Douglass' will, but it lacked the number of witnesses needed in bequests of real estate and was ruled invalid.
+He bequeathed Cedar Hill to her in Frederick Douglass' will, but it lacked the number of witnesses needed in real estate bequests and was ruled invalid.
 Helen suggested to his children and their spouses that they agree to set Cedar Hill apart as a memorial to their father and deed it to a board of trustees.
 The children declined, insisting that the estate be sold and the money be divided among all the heirs.
-With borrowed money, she bought the property and then devoted the rest of her life to planning and establishing the Frederick Douglass Memorial and Historical Association.
+She bought the property with borrowed money and then devoted the rest of her life to planning and establishing the Frederick Douglass Memorial and Historical Association.
 Besides affecting the passage of the law incorporating the association, she worked to raise funds to maintain the estate.
 For eight years, she lectured throughout the northeast.

 During the last year of her life, Helen Pitts Douglass could not lecture and was discouraged by the falling off contributions for her cause.
 She begged the Rev. Grimke not to let her work fall by the wayside in her absence.
 He suggested that if the mortgage on Cedar Hill should not be paid off in her lifetime, money from the property sale should go to two college scholarships in her and Frederick's names.
 She agreed that the scholarships be in Douglass' name only.